-- Gender Bender: According to the author, Varuna is one of the gods capable of this; as far as we know, however, her gender identity is female.
+- Gender Bender: According to the author, Varuna is one of the gods capable of this; however, her gender identity and preferred form is female.

 - Jerkass God: Among the gods seen mocking Agni for empathizing with humans in flashbacks.